didhd/network-monitor/README.md

-# iOS Tethering Network Configurator
+# iOS Tethering Network Issue Configurator

-This project provides a Go application that automatically adjusts macOS network settings based on the SSID of the currently connected Wi-Fi network.
+This project provides a Swift application that automatically adjusts macOS network settings based on the SSID of the currently connected Wi-Fi network.
 Specifically, it switches the network configuration between manual IP settings and DHCP based on whether the device is connected to an iPhone's tethering SSID, like "Sanghwa's iPhone" in this case.

 ## Features